JStans12/professional_skills/Creativity.md

 * [Activities for Ask](https://docs.google.com/document/d/1x0O3xLU3LiDO9ErHilInAndCUaP65AofRqpbnTxgr0U/edit?usp=sharing) (Name that Ship, Creative Visualization, Zooming Out, Death by Questions)

-    Focus on honing these 5 skills to strengthen your innovation:
+    Challenge: Incorporate these 5 ideas into your planning for the personal project (BEE M3) and beyond:
-      * Associating:
+      * Associating: Finding connections between seemingly unrelated ideas.
-    * Questioning:
+      * Questioning: In addition to the 3 magic questions, ask yourself open-ended questions: what could...?
+How might...?
+If..., then what about...?
+Have you thought about...?
-    * Observing:
+      * Observing: Raise your level of awareness by observing what is happening in the world and then imagining what could be different.
+What could be automated?
-    * Experimenting:
+      * Experimenting: Don't be afraid of failure.
+Experiment until you find the best solutions.
-    * Networking:
+      * Networking: Networking is not just about finding a job.
+Instead, focus on finding diverse people whose ideas challenge your own thinking and expand your perspective.
+Seek as much diversity as possible, including diversity of age, gender, political view, educational background, career role, religious/philosophical perspective, and geographical location.

 * [More Activities for Ask](

 * [Activities for Prepare](